jquense/jarle/README.md

   <strong>Just Another React Live Editor</strong>
 </p>

-Jarle is a as light weight and feature rich React component editor with live preview.
+JARLE is a as lightweight but feature-rich React component editor with live preview.
+JARLE uses [sucrase](https://github.com/alangpierce/sucrase) for fast, minimal compilation of JSX and/or Typescript.

 ## Usage